 Retinol is arguably one of the beauty industry’s most buzzed about ingredients—it has some serious skincare benefits—but it’s also surrounded by a lot of questions.
 Like, how long do you have to wait in order to see retinol results, and can people with sensitive skin types use retinol?
 Are there certain times of day when you should apply retinol, and should you avoid mixing it with certain ingredients?

-With insight from a board-certified dermatologist and board-certified plastic surgeon, we’re answering all those burning questions and then some.
+We’re answering all those burning questions and then some.
 Buckle up, because you’re about to become a retinol aficionado.

 What Is Retinol?